BenGOsborn/Daily-Coding-Article/README.md

 ### How it was built

 The app was built using NextJS and TypeScript for both the frontend and backend.
 This provided me with a framework for building a frontend using ReactJS while still getting the benefits of server side rendering, as well as a backend REST API with ease.
 The backend is connected to a PostgreSQL database running on Heroku.
 The app is hosted on Heroku and is set up to automatically deploy to it whenever a commit is pushed to the main branch.
+The frontend is styled using Sass, which provides a much nicer experience compared to traditional CSS.

 <br />